weel/webrtc/README.md

 The syntax of RTCDataChannel is deliberately similar to WebSocket, with a `send()` method and a `message` event.

 Notice the use of constraints.

-### Bonus points

-1. Try out RTCDataChannel file sharing with [Sharefest](http://www.sharefest.me/).
-When would RTCDataChannel need to provide reliable delivery of data, and when might performance be more important -- even if that means losing some data?
-2. Use CSS to improve page layout, and add a placeholder attribute to the _dataChannelReceive_ textarea.
-4. Test the page on a mobile device.

 ## Step 5: Set up a signaling server and exchange messages